 - 2 teaspoons dried oregano

 - 1/8 teaspoon red pepper flakes, or to taste

 - ½ teaspoons ground pepper

 In a large skillet heat the canola oil over medium heat.
 Place the spaghetti squash cut side down in the pan and allow to brown (approximately 5 minutes).
 Remove and continue the same process with the second squash. *Note - This step is optional, but the extra browning of the squash will add more flavor to the final soup.

-Place the browned squash in a microwave-safe dish and cover with plastic wrap.
+Place the browned squash in a microwave-safe dish and cover with plastic wrap OR preferably a paper plate, or paper towels.
 Microwave until the squash becomes tender and strands will form when the interior of the squash is scraped with a fork.
 Set aside to cool.